-With so many mainstream articles published on the mental health benefits of magic mushrooms and the possibility magic mushrooms will be fully decriminalized, it’s no wonder magic mushrooms are in the spotlight.
+With so many mainstream articles published on the mental health benefits of magic mushrooms and the possibility magic mushrooms will be fully decriminalized, it’s no wonder magic mushrooms are in the spotlight and there’s a lot of conversation around their myths and misperceptions.
 If you aren’t to familiar with “magic mushrooms”, you may wonder what all the fuss is about.

 Magic mushrooms grow wild but can also be cultivated.
 Magic mushrooms produce a compound called psilocybin, a naturally-occurring psychoactive and hallucinogenic compound.
 In fact, psilocybin is one of the most well-known psychedelics out there.

 In the United States, psilocybin is currently classified as a Schedule I drug.
 This means there is a high chance that it would be abused, as such it is not accepted for medical use, neither has it been legalized for recreational use.